Frequently Asked QuestionsAbout Your Heating & Cooling System

 Since they are electronic, programmable thermostats are more accurate and efficient than thermostats that contain mercury.
 With programmable thermostats you can control the temperature in your home at different times of day without ever touching your thermostat.
 Because everything is automatic, you will never forget to change the setting on your own.

-As a Trane, Carrier, Theme and Daikin dealer we are the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.
+As a Trane, Carrier, Rheem and Mitsubishi Electric Trane dealer we are the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.

 There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
 HI-VAC Air Conditioning Service can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
 Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
 The only way to ensure the size of the system you purchase will be large enough to heat or cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs evaluated by a licensed professional.